Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

 A key aspect of our work is that the resonant suppression of vibrations requires {\it only} a small fraction of excited molecules in the ensemble ($\sim 1\text{\,-\,}5\%$).
 Importantly, the energy flows from the initially excited molecules into the ground-state molecules, which then start to oscillate.
 Thus, the cavity mediates an energy exchange and interactions between the excited and ground-state molecules.

-A comprehensive understanding of the cavity-induced modification of chemical reactivity and dissociation dynamics requires to include the anharmonicity of the molecular potential.
-We intend to investigate the dynamics of Morse oscillators~\cite{Morse} collectively coupled to the cavity mode in an upcoming publication~\cite{CavityDissociation}.
-We anticipate that the resonant cavity-mediated energy transfer between the molecules that we uncover here, will substantially modify the dissociation dynamics in the collective regime.
-It is important to highlight that the anharmonic terms will couple the collective Hamiltonian $\hat{\mathcal{H}}_{\rm{col}}$ and inter-molecular bond lengths $\hat{\mathcal{H}}_{\rm{rel}}$, introducing an additional layer of complexity.
+A comprehensive understanding of the cavity-induced modification of chemical reactivity and dissociation dynamics requires the anharmonicity of the molecular potential to be included.
+We intend to investigate the dynamics of Morse oscillators~\cite{Morse} collectively coupled to the cavity mode in an upcoming publication.
+We anticipate that the resonant cavity-mediated energy transfer between the molecules that we uncover here will substantially modify the dissociation dynamics in the collective regime.
+It is important to highlight that the anharmonic terms will couple the collective Hamiltonian $\hat{\mathcal{H}}_{\rm col}$ and inter-molecular bond lengths $\hat{\mathcal{H}}_{\rm rel}$, introducing an additional layer of complexity.
+Further, the inclusion of anharmonicities will introduce non-linear dynamical phenomena which go beyond the present formalism.
+At the same time, for anharmonic systems, the dynamics of first moments cannot be fully captured with the semi-classical approach, because of the quantum revivals emerging on the long time scale, as mentioned in Refs.~\cite{LindoyQuantum2023, HuoQuantum2023}.
+For anharmonic systems, only the early-time dynamics can be approximately captured with the semi-classical approach~\cite{TannorBook}.

+At this point, we would like to mention a relevant work which also studied VSC from an out-of-equilibrium perspective utilizing classical dynamics ~\cite{WangFlickYelin2022}.
+This numerical study considered a model including vibrational anharmonicities and bending modes.
+It was found that the dissociation dynamics of $N$ perfectly oriented classical molecules can be suppressed by strong coupling to a cavity ~\cite{WangFlickYelin2022}.
+In connection with our results, the resonant cavity-induced collective beatings were not reported there.

-The role of molecular orientation and disorder~\cite{SidlerDisorder, RibeiroDisorder} within our model needs to be understood as well.
+The role of molecular orientation and disorder~\cite{SidlerDisorder, RibeiroDisorder} within our model needs to be investigated further.
 We expect that the cavity-induced beatings will emerge even in the presence of weak disorder because the light-matter interaction will dominate.
-At the same time, we anticipate that isotropic ensembles where half of the molecules are oriented parallel and half anti-parallel to the cavity field polarization will also experience beatings.
-In this case, the cavity will couple to the coordinate connecting the subsystems with opposite orientations and the dynamics of this collective degree of freedom will be similar to those described here.
+At the same time, from the generalization of our model to isotropic ensembles we anticipate that for ensembles where half of the molecules are oriented parallel and half anti-parallel to the cavity field polarization will also experience collective beatings and under different out-of-equilibrium initial conditions, VSC will modify the local molecular vibrations.
+In addition, we comment on the role of thermal disorder, which typically increases the random motion and energy distribution among molecules.
+In a more random state, we anticipate that the beatings will be suppressed, due to the suppression of the collective vibrations.
+However, a conclusive answer requires further investigation, as molecular orientations also depend on the thermal fluctuations in the ensemble.